SimoNeT-Git/pyML/README.md

 # pyML
-Some examples of Machine Learning models and applications using all main python libraries: ScikitLearn, PyTorch and Tensorflow.
+Some examples (with detailed explanations) of Machine Learning models and applications using all main python ML libraries: ScikitLearn, PyTorch and Tensorflow.